vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 - Neovim Setup

 Note:
-- Lets me take a look at the time to see if we can take a quick pause for questions.
+- Lets me take a look at the time.
 - I should have 30-35 mins left right now.

 ### Pause for questions